Advice to pivot into AI Safety is likely miscalibrated

 Present-value horizon: \(H_\delta = \int_0^\infty e^{-\delta t}\,dt = 1/\delta\).

-PV of a failed attempt: Assuming a failed attempt uses the full runway \(\ell\) (this simplifies calculating the marginal cost of an additional applicant): \[ L_{\text{fail},\delta} = \int_0^\ell \gamma e^{-\delta t}\,dt = \gamma\frac{1-e^{-\delta\ell}}{\delta}. \]
+PV of a failed attempt: We assume a failed attempt uses the full runway \(\ell\) (which simplifies calculating the marginal cost of an additional applicant): \[ L_{\text{fail},\delta} = \int_0^\ell \gamma e^{-\delta t}\,dt = \gamma\frac{1-e^{-\delta\ell}}{\delta}. \]

-Total Welfare (\(W(K)\)): The total welfare \(W(K)\) is the present value of the benefits from the \(N\) hires minus the present value of the costs of all \((K-N)\) failures. \[ W(K) = B(K) \cdot H_\delta - \max\{K-N, 0\} \cdot L_{\text{fail},\delta}. \] The welfare-maximizing pool size \(K^*\) (for \(K>N\)) is where the marginal benefit equals the marginal cost.
-Adding one applicant produces exactly one expected failure in the pool, so the marginal cost is \(L_{\text{fail},\delta}\). \[ \mathrm{MV}_K \cdot H_\delta = L_{\text{fail},\delta}. \] Substituting the expressions and cancelling \(1/\delta\): \[ \boxed{\mathrm{MV}_K = \gamma (1-e^{-\delta\ell}).} \] This is the optimality condition used in the main text.
+Total Welfare (\(W(K)\)): The total welfare \(W(K)\) is the present value of benefits from the \(N\) hires minus the present value of costs of all \((K-N)\) failures. \[ W(K) = B(K) \cdot H_\delta - \max\{K-N, 0\} \cdot L_{\text{fail},\delta}. \] We define the welfare-maximizing pool size \(K^*\) (for \(K>N\)) as the point where marginal benefit equals marginal cost.
+When we add a single applicant, the expected number of failures in the pool increases by exactly one, so the marginal cost equals \(L_{\text{fail},\delta}\). \[ \mathrm{MV}_K \cdot H_\delta = L_{\text{fail},\delta}. \] After substituting the expressions and cancelling \(1/\delta\): \[ \boxed{\mathrm{MV}_K = \gamma (1-e^{-\delta\ell}).} \] This is the optimality condition we used in the main text.

 8.2 Distribution-Specific Results

-We solve for \(K^*\) based on the behaviour of \(\mathrm{MV}_K\) for different distributions \(F\).
+We solve for \(K^*\) from the behaviour of \(\mathrm{MV}_K\) under different distributions \(F\).

 8.2.1 Exponential Distribution (Light Tail)

 Let \(J \sim \mathrm{Exp}(\lambda)\) have mean \(1/\lambda\).
-The expected sum of the top \(N\) order statistics out of \(K\) draws has a known closed form, often derived using the Rényi representation of exponential spacings: \[ B(K)=\frac{N}{\lambda}\Bigl(1+H_K-H_N\Bigr), \] Where \(H_K = \sum_{k=1}^K \frac{1}{k}\) is the \(K\)-th harmonic number.
+The expected sum of the top \(N\) order statistics from \(K\) draws has a closed form, often derived from the Rényi representation of exponential spacings: \[ B(K)=\frac{N}{\lambda}\Bigl(1+H_K-H_N\Bigr), \] Here \(H_K = \sum_{k=1}^K \frac{1}{k}\) denotes the \(K\)th harmonic number.

 Marginal Value: \[ \mathrm{MV}_K = B(K+1) - B(K) = \frac{N}{\lambda}(H_{K+1} - H_K) = \frac{N}{\lambda(K+1)}. \] Returns diminish hyperbolically (\(O(1/K)\)).

-Optimal Pool Size \(K^*\): Set \(\mathrm{MV}_K\) equal to the marginal social cost \(\gamma (1-e^{-\delta\ell})\): \[ \boxed{K^* = \frac{N}{\lambda\gamma(1-e^{-\delta\ell})} - 1.} \]
+Optimal Pool Size \(K^*\): We set \(\mathrm{MV}_K\) equal to the marginal social cost \(\gamma (1-e^{-\delta\ell})\): \[ \boxed{K^* = \frac{N}{\lambda\gamma(1-e^{-\delta\ell})} - 1.} \]

 8.2.2 Fréchet Distribution (Heavy Tail)

-Let \(J \sim \text{Fréchet}(\alpha, s)\) have shape \(\alpha>1\) (necessary for a finite mean) and scale \(s\).
-We use asymptotic results from extreme value theory for large \(K\).
-The expected sum of the top \(N\) values scales as \(K^{1/\alpha}\): \[ B(K) \approx s\,K^{1/\alpha}\,C_N(\alpha), \] where \(C_N(\alpha)\) is a constant, independent of \(K\) and \(s\): \[ C_N(\alpha) := \sum_{k=1}^{N}\frac{\Gamma\bigl(k-\tfrac{1}{\alpha}\bigr)}{\Gamma(k)}. \]
+Let \(J \sim \text{Fréchet}(\alpha, s)\) have shape parameter \(\alpha>1\), which is necessary for a finite mean, and scale \(s\).
+We’ll use asymptotic results from extreme-value theory when \(K\) is large.
+The expected sum of the largest \(N\) values scales like \(K^{1/\alpha}\): \[ B(K) \approx s\,K^{1/\alpha}\,C_N(\alpha), \] where \(C_N(\alpha)\) is a constant independent of \(K\) and \(s\): \[ C_N(\alpha) := \sum_{k=1}^{N}\frac{\Gamma\bigl(k-\tfrac{1}{\alpha}\bigr)}{\Gamma(k)}. \]

-Marginal Value: We approximate the marginal value by taking the derivative of the asymptotic expression: \[ \mathrm{MV}_K \approx \frac{d}{dK} B(K) = s C_N(\alpha) \frac{1}{\alpha} K^{\frac{1}{\alpha}-1}. \] Returns diminish as a power law (\(O(K^{-(1-1/\alpha)})\)), slower than exponential.
+Marginal Value: We obtain the marginal value by differentiating the asymptotic expression: \[ \mathrm{MV}_K \approx \frac{d}{dK} B(K) = s C_N(\alpha) \frac{1}{\alpha} K^{\frac{1}{\alpha}-1}. \] Returns diminish as a power law (\(O(K^{-(1-1/\alpha)})\)), which is slower than exponential decay.

-Optimal pool size \(K^*\): We set \(\mathrm{MV}_K\) equal to the marginal social cost \(\gamma (1-e^{-\delta\ell})\) and solve for \(K\): \[ \frac{s C_N(\alpha)}{\alpha} (K^*)^{\frac{1}{\alpha}-1} = \gamma (1-e^{-\delta\ell}). \] \[ \boxed{K^* = \left(\frac{s\,C_N(\alpha)}{\alpha\,\gamma\,(1-e^{-\delta\ell})}\right)^{\frac{\alpha}{\alpha-1}}.} \] As \(\alpha \downarrow 1\) (heavier tails) increases, the exponent \(\frac{\alpha}{\alpha-1} \to \infty\) causes \(K^*\) to explode.
+Optimal pool size \(K^*\): We set \(\mathrm{MV}_K\) equal to the marginal social cost, \(\gamma (1-e^{-\delta\ell})\), and solve for \(K\): \[ \frac{s C_N(\alpha)}{\alpha} (K^*)^{\frac{1}{\alpha}-1} = \gamma (1-e^{-\delta\ell}). \] \[ \boxed{K^* = \left(\frac{s\,C_N(\alpha)}{\alpha\,\gamma\,(1-e^{-\delta\ell})}\right)^{\frac{\alpha}{\alpha-1}}.} \] As \(\alpha \downarrow 1\) (heavier tails) increases, the exponent \(\frac{\alpha}{\alpha-1} \to \infty\) causes \(K^*\) to explode.

 8.3 Plotting Parameters (for \(W(K)\) curves)

-To plot the total welfare curves \(W(K)\), we need the total benefit \(B(K)\) and must normalize the distributions so they have the same mean impact, \(\mu_{\text{imp}}\), for a fair comparison.
+To plot the total welfare curves \(W(K)\), we need the total benefit \(B(K)\) and must normalize the distributions so they share the same mean impact, \(\mu_{\text{imp}}\), for a fair comparison.
 We set \(\mu_{\text{imp}}=100\) impact-dollars/yr in the main text.

 - Exponential: